Vantiq/vantiq-extension-sources/camelConnector/README.md

 In order to interact with the Apache application, one option is to use VAIL to select from the source.
 To do this, you will need to specify query message using the WITH clause on the VAIL SELECT statement.
-The data will be returned to VANTIQ as a set of _rows_, where each _row_ contains contains a set of properties..
+The data will be returned to VANTIQ as a set of _rows_, where each _row_ contains a set of properties.

-The following example uses a Vail Select Statement to **query** an application:
+The following example uses a VAIL Select Statement to **query** an application:
 ```js
 PROCEDURE queryCamel()